10 Oct 2023

 Closing costs are negotiable between buyer and seller but are typically paid by the buyer since the buyer picks the attorney who would also be the public notary to close the transaction and register the change of ownership in the public registry or properties.
 Closing costs are estimated at 3.6% of the total sales price, depending on the value.

-When it comes to commission, typically the seller pays this and can range anywhere from 5-8%.
-As the buyer, you will not have to pay this commission unless you hire a buyer’s agent.
-In most cases, the buyer’s agent will split the commission with the listing agent
+When it comes to commission, the seller is reponsible to pay the listing agent.
+As the buyer, you will not have to pay the seller's agent commission, unless you hire a buyer’s agent.
+In most cases, the buyer’s agent will split the commission with the listing agent.

 Registering Your Property